 - 1/4 cup fresh parsley, chopped

 In a pot over medium heat, bring salted water to a boil.
-Add linguine and cook according to manufacturer's directions for about 7 to 9 minutes or until al dente.
-Drain pasta in a colander.
+Add linguine and cook a minute shy of package directions.
+Drain well in a colander.

-In a bowl, season shrimps with kosher salt and pepper to taste.
+In a bowl, season shrimps with salt and pepper to taste.
 Set aside.